 When a general dentist has issues diagnosing conditions, these professionals can use the x-rays and/or take biopsies of a person’s soft tissue or bone to make a diagnosis.
 The conditions that they can pinpoint include dental issues, but they also understand that gum disease can be linked to other serious conditions, such as stroke, heart disease and even bowel cancer.

-These professionals spend a lot of their time learning how to identify cancers in the head or neck.
+These professionals spend a lot of their learning how to identify cancers in the head or neck.

 Dental disease impacts 3.5 billion people worldwide.
 A periodontist is responsible for the diagnosis, prevention and treatment of periodontal disease.
-These professionals will focus on treating the inflammation caused by the disease and also specialise in the placement of dental implants.
+These professionals will focus on treating the inflammation caused by the disease and also specialize in the placement of dental implants.

 A periodontist will undergo three additional years of schooling where they learn how to properly treat and diagnose periodontal disease.
 Cosmetic procedures are also learned at this time.
 The treatments they offer depend on the patient’s condition, but may include:

-- Root surface debridement
+Root surface debridement

 If the disease is advanced, these dentists can offer surgical treatments and are highly trained in dental implant placement.

 There are a wide variety of dentists that can help you along your dental journey, from a pediatric dentist that will see you when you’re under 18 to a surgeon that can offer options if you have advanced dental issues.
 For most people, the first type of dentist they’ll see is a general dentist.
 From here, their general dentist may then recommend them to one of the many dental specialists listed above.